syncfusion-content/xamarin.android-docs/xamarin-android/SfDateTimeRangeNavigator/range.md

 This event is triggered when the selected range of the `SfDateTimeRangeNavigator` is changed.
 The argument contains the following information.

-* `ViewRangeStartDate` – used to get the start date of the selected range.
+* `P0` – used to get the start date of the selected range.
-* `ViewRangeEndDate` – used to get the end date of the selected range.
+* `P1` – used to get the end date of the selected range.